-Upon the closing of this offering, and assuming the sale of 1,180,000 shares of our common stock at an assumed initial public offer price of \$8.50 per share (which is the midpoint of the price range on the cover page of this prospectus) our executive officers and Directors, combined with our other existing stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 54.0% of our common stock.
-As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
+Upon the closing of this offering, our executive officers and Directors, combined with our other existing stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 56.4% of our common stock, giving effect to the purchase by Dr. Murphy-Chutorian, our Chief Executive Officer and Director, and William H.C.
+Chang, our Director, of 53,571 shares and 89,285 shares, respectively, and the purchase by Eric Semler, one of our existing principal stockholders, or entities affiliated with Mr. Semler, of 142,857 shares of our common stock in this offering at the initial public offering price.
+If these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may:

-- delay, defer or prevent a change in control; - · entrench our management and the Board of Directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.
+- · delay, defer or prevent a change in control; - · entrench our management and the Board of Directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.